votommy/old_genius/README.md

-# old_genius
+# Old Genius
-A Chrome extension to fix an issue I have with a website's new look
+Genius.com recently transitioned to a new look that completely changed the tried-and-true layout.
+This extension will automatically change the lyrics pages to the old layout.